ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

 # Conclusion {#conclusion}

-For review, here are some of the most important ideas in this contract (in my opinion, yours is likely to vary):
+For review, here are some of the most important ideas in this contract:

 * To receive ERC-721 tokens with a safe transfer, contracts have to implement the `ERC721Receiver` interface.
 * Even if you use safe transfer, tokens can still get stuck if you send them to an address whose private key